 - 8 ounces of cheese divided (sharp cheddar, mozzarella, Colby & Monterey Jack, etc.)

 - Heat vegetable oil in a large skillet over medium-high heat.

 - Add onions to the skillet and cook, stirring until soft and translucent.

 - Stir in tomatoes, salsa, chile and corn; mix well.

 - Bring to a simmer and cook until slightly thickened, about 5 minutes.

 - Remove from heat.

-- Arrange half of the taco shells on the bottom of a 9-to-10-inch pie plate (overlapping is fine; about 5 halves).
+- Arrange half of the taco shells on the bottom of a 9-inch pie plate (overlapping is fine; about 5 halves).

 - Top with half of the meat mixture, then half of the cheese.